 Grant’s Atlas of Anatomy

-If you are not keen on spending money on books which are just going to rot in your bookshelf, try out kenHubs anatomy trainer instead.
-In combination with Kenhub's free anatomy atlas and library will master the human anatomy quick and easy.
+If you are not keen on spending money on books which are just going to rot in your bookshelf, try out Kenhub's anatomy quizzes and videos instead.
+In combination with Kenhub's free anatomy atlas and library of articles, you will master the subjects of Human anatomy and histology in no time.
 And if you are not happy, just tell us and you will get a refund of your current monthly fee.
-No ifs, no buts.
+No 'ifs', no 'buts'.